-2. Learning Outcomes: By the end of the course the student will be able:
+By the end of the course the student will be able to:

-- 1. to define concepts in visual literature and demonstrate how to read into various graphic narratives - 2.
-To recognize writers, forms, and ages associated with graphic novels, comics and other forms of visual literature. - 3.
-To analyze works of visual literatures critically through research papers and term papers. - 4.
-To critically appreciate the interwoven text-image relationships in various styles of graphic narratives hours
+- 1. Define concepts in visual literature and demonstrate how to read into various graphic narratives - 2.
+Recognize writers, forms, and ages associated with graphic novels, comics and other forms of visual literature. - 3.
+Analyze works of visual literatures critically through research papers and term papers. - 4.
+Critically appreciate the interwoven text-image relationships in various styles of graphic narratives

-4. Course Content: Total number of lectures: 60
+4. Course Content: Total number of lectures: 48